heig-vd-dai-course/heig-vd-dai-course/16.03-semester-review-and-exam-preparation/01-course-material/PRESENTATION.md

 #### Elements to improve for next year

-- Make usage of a quiz application to kickoff each course session.
+- Make usage of a quiz application to kickoff each course session with content from the previous session.
-- Use previous evaluation questions as discussion points during the course.
+- Use previous evaluation questions as discussion points during the teaching unit.
 - Improve Git repository structure to make it easier to navigate (see [PR #886](https://github.com/heig-vd-dai-course/heig-vd-dai-course/pull/886)).